Generic Name: phenylephrine (FEN-il-EF-rin)

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with phenylephrine.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have high blood pressure, heart or blood vessel disease, blood clots, asthma, liver disease, intestinal problems, diabetes, an overactive thyroid, an irregular heartbeat, or low blood fluid volume
+- if you have a history of high blood pressure, heart problems (eg, heart failure, irregular heartbeat), blood vessel disease, chest pain (angina), spinal cord injury, kidney problems, high blood pressure in the lungs (pulmonary arterial hypertension), blood clots, asthma, liver problems, intestinal problems, diabetes, an overactive thyroid, or low blood fluid volume